Affiliate links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy Watch 5 and Galaxy Watch 6 appear largely the same, especially at a glance.
 In fact, Samsung’s sporty base models have retained a consistent design for the past few years.
 Like the Galaxy Watch 5, the 6 is still available in two aluminum case sizes, 44mm and 40mm, each paired with a silicone sport band.
 Both models also feature flat displays, oversized lugs, and a single button.

 However, a closer look shows the newest generation boasts the largest displays yet on a Galaxy Watch series.
-Both case sizes received a boost with the 44mm model’s display measuring in at 1.5 inches and the 40mm model close behind at 1.3 inches.
+Both case sizes were boosted, with the 44mm model’s display measuring in at 1.5 inches and the 40mm model close behind at 1.3 inches.
 The devices even ship with brand new native watch faces for making the most of the added real estate.
 Naturally, both displays received a bump in resolution as well.

-Despite their larger Super AMOLED displays, the Galaxy Watch 6 cases are also slightly thinner and lighter.
-Samsung accomplished this by decreasing the bezels to enlarge the screens, rather than increasing the case size.
+Despite their larger Super AMOLED displays, the Galaxy Watch 6 cases are slightly thinner and lighter.
+Samsung accomplished this by decreasing the bezels to enlarge the screens rather than increasing the case size.

 Flipping the watch over, the Galaxy Watch 6 features a new button mechanism for swapping bands.
-This should make the process of switching up your look even easier.
-Fortunately, the watch is still compatible with the same bands as the Galaxy Watch 5 if you decide to upgrade.
+This makes the process of switching up your look even easier.
+Fortunately, if you decide to upgrade, the watch is still compatible with the same bands as the Galaxy Watch 5.

 Samsung Galaxy Watch 5 vs Galaxy Watch 6: Features

 There are no new sensors on the Galaxy Watch 6, nor did we get a sweeping redesign or a packed list of internal upgrades.
 On paper, a Galaxy Watch 6 vs 5 comparison suggests iterative improvement.
-Since the Galaxy Watch 6 and 6 Classic are nearly identical experiences besides the Classic model’s rotating bezel, all three watches should offer fairly similar experiences.
-On the other hand, the headlining update is Wear OS 4, which should usher in plenty of software advancements.
+Since the Galaxy Watch 6 and 6 Classic offer nearly identical experiences besides the Classic model’s rotating bezel, all three watches should offer fairly similar experiences.
+Even the headlining update, Wear OS 4, is available to both series.

 In 2022, the Samsung Galaxy Watch 5 launched with Wear OS 3 and Samsung One UI Watch 4.5.
-The Galaxy Watch 6 lands with Wear OS 4 (and is the first smartwatch to do so!) and One UI Watch 5.
-Naturally, these updates will roll back to the older model as well, but out of the box, the Galaxy Watch 6 offers a lot to like.
+The Galaxy Watch 6 landed with Wear OS 4 (and was the first smartwatch to do so!) and One UI Watch 5.
+Naturally, these updates rolled back to the older model as well.

-On the health front, Samsung promises improved heart rate tracking so users can detect irregular heart rhythms.
-Heart rate accuracy will also be utilized in activity tracking where users can view heart rate zones based on their intensity.
-This isn’t the only improvement Samsung made to fitness tracking, as the watches also had a Track Run workout mode and a few other improvements.
+On the health front, Samsung improved heart rate tracking and users can now detect irregular heart rhythms.
+This heart rate accuracy is also utilized in activity tracking, where users can view heart rate zones based on their intensity.
+This isn’t the only improvement Samsung made to fitness tracking, as the watches also add a Track Run workout mode and a few other improvements.
+Both watches also offer additional health tracking tools to Samsung phone users, such as blood pressuring monitoring.

-Overnight, the Galaxy Watch 6 will collect additional sleep-tracking data and offers improved sleep coaching.
+Overnight, the Galaxy Watch 6 collects additional sleep-tracking data and offers improved sleep coaching.
 For those who menstruate, both generations feature a temperature sensor that offers more accurate and useful data for cycle tracking.
 This was originally introduced on the Galaxy Watch 5 lineup and we’re glad to see Samsung keep the sensor on board.
 Now, starting with the Galaxy Watch 6 series, Samsung also introduced a new Thermo Check app.
 This app allows users to easily measure the temperature of their environment, from swimming pools to reheated meals.
-The app is only available on the Galaxy Watch 6 series, though it will later be expanded to Galaxy Watch 5 series devices as well.
+The app was first available on the Galaxy Watch 6 series, though it later expanded to Galaxy Watch 5 series devices as well.

 There are also a number of smartwatch features users can now access thanks to Wear OS 4.
-With compatible phones like the Galaxy Z Flip 5, the latest Galaxy Watches offer enhanced control of the camera on your paired smartphone from your watch.
+With compatible phones like the Galaxy Z Flip 5, both generations offer enhanced control of the camera on your paired smartphone from your watch.
 For faster checkouts, the devices add the Samsung Wallet app, which combines Samsung Pay with Samsung Pass so users can make payments, save tickets, or show IDs right from their wrists.
-There are also a number of improvements to popular apps such as MyFitnessPal, Peloton, Gmail, and more.
+There are also several improvements to popular apps such as MyFitnessPal, Peloton, Gmail, and more.

 As mentioned, Galaxy Watch 6 features a slightly larger battery than its predecessors.
-According to Samsung, this increased capacity, as well as some performance improvements and a new processor, should leave users with longer battery life between chargers.
-The Watch 6 also comes with an improved processor and an extra .5GB of RAM — check out all the specs in the table above.
+According to Samsung, this increased capacity, performance improvements, and a new processor should leave users with longer battery life between chargers.
+The Watch 6 also has an improved processor and an extra .5GB of RAM — check out all the specs in the table above.

 Samsung Galaxy Watch 5 vs Galaxy Watch 6: Price and colors